How do you get short-term disability approved while pregnant so you can enjoy maternity leave benefits? Is my pregnancy a pre-existing condition?

 Disability for Maternity Leave

-Women have four possible avenues for getting short-term disability benefits for maternity leave approved when they are pregnant – because they had the coverage in force beforehand.
+Women have four possible avenues for getting short-term disability benefits for maternity leave approved when pregnant – because they had the coverage in force beforehand.

 Supplemental Disability

-If offered, women can buy supplemental short-term disability for maternity leave through their employer when they are already pregnant.
+If offered, women can buy supplemental short-term disability for maternity leave through their employer when pregnant.
 However, you may have to plan for delayed gratification – unless you become sick or injured.

-Supplemental short-term disability will cover your next maternity leave because the pre-existing condition exclusion will rule out benefits for your current pregnancy.
-However, you might still want to buy a policy to avoid the same problem again in the future.
+Supplemental policies will cover your next maternity leave because the exclusion of pre-existing conditions will rule out benefits for your current pregnancy.
+However, you might still want to buy coverage to avoid the same problem again.

 Now could be your only chance to sign up!
 Many employers do not offer these programs.